nikita-kazakov/nikita-kazakov.github.io/_posts/2021-09-18-deploy-multiple-sites-docker.md

     image = "assets/images/2021/nginx_docker_2.png"
 %}

-Our first order of business is to set the login page as a subdomain and secure it.
+Our first order of business is to set the login page as a subdomain and to secure it.

 We want `137.220.37.65:81` to be accessible through `manager.selfhostbaby.xyz` and to be ssl / tls secure.